nazat47/employee-scheduler/README.md

 Setup instructions:
-- create a .env file on the root directory and add the following variables-
+- create a .env file on the root directory and add the following variables:
           - PORT=3001
           - NODE_ENV=development
           - DB_URL="your mongodb uri"